Bursty or heavy? The surprise of bright Population III systems in the Reionization era: A Pop III sea in the ultra-deep Universe?

 The JWST Cycle~4 treasury program, Vast Exploration for Nascent, Unexplored Sources (VENUS; \citealt{Fujimoto_2025_VENUS}) will probe a wide survey area around 60 lensing clusters, allowing us to constrain the UVLF down to a faint UV magnitude of $M_\mathrm{UV} \approx -12$ at $z \sim 10$, and potentially uncover many of these hidden Pop~III sources.
-Based on the effective survey volume of VENUS after the lens correction\footnote{ We calculate the effective survey volume as a function of $\MUV$ at $z = 10$ with $\Delta z = 1$, assuming the change is negligible in the specified redshift range from $z \approx 8$ to $z \approx 12.5$. }, $\sim 5$ and~15 Pop~III systems are expected from our ``\textsc{Bursty}'' model respectively at $z = 8$ and $z = 12.5$, while only $\sim 4$ Pop~III systems would be captured at $z = 8$ in the ``\textsc{Heavy}'' model, and none at $z = 12.5$ (due to the shallower knee of this model at high redshifts).
-While the predictions of the ``\textsc{Heavy}'' model appear more pessimistic, we note that higher values of $\sigmaUV$ are more likely at $z \gtrsim 10$, as we discussed in Section~\ref{sec:z6.5_fit_bursty}, so that burstier models may be favored; also note that including the effect of the LW and streaming velocities (as in Appendix~\ref{app:further_modeling}), would only reduce our predicted number counts for the ``\textsc{Bursty}'' scenario by a factor $\sim 2$ and $\sim 1.4$ at $z = 8$ and $z = 12.5$ respectively.
+Based on the effective survey volume of VENUS after the lens correction\footnote{ We calculate the effective survey volume as a function of $\MUV$ at $z = 10$ with $\Delta z = 1$, assuming the change is negligible in the specified redshift range from $z \approx 8$ to $z \approx 12.5$. }, $\sim 14$ and~40 Pop~III systems are expected from our ``\textsc{Bursty}'' model respectively at $z = 8$ and $z = 12.5$, while $\sim 20$ Pop~III systems would be captured at $z = 8$ in the ``\textsc{Heavy}'' model, and $\sim 17$ at $z = 12.5$.
+We emphasize that higher values of $\sigmaUV$ are more likely at $z \gtrsim 10$, as discussed in Section~\ref{sec:z6.1_fit_bursty}, so that burstier models may be favored; also note that including the effect of the LW and streaming velocities (as in Appendix~\ref{app:further_modeling}), would only reduce our predicted number counts for the ``\textsc{Bursty}'' scenario by a factor $\sim 2$ and $\sim 1.5$ at $z = 8$ and $z = 12.5$ respectively (while the decrease for the ``\textsc{Heavy}'' model amounts to less than 5\%).
+Finally, by surveying an effective volume roughly three times larger than the programs included by \citet{Fujimoto_2025} -- over the same redshift range --, VENUS will reduce Poisson‐limited uncertainties on Pop~III number counts by a factor $\sim \sqrt{3}$, substantially tightening our constraints on the number density of these systems.

-As a final remark, we note that, while the Pop~III candidates in \citet{Fujimoto_2025} are only identified photometrically and will require additional spectroscopic confirmation\footnote{Particularly, spectroscopic analysis is required to confirm the absence of metal lines.
-In fact, while the photometric-selection criterion relies on the non-detection of the bright [OIII] line, other mechanisms may contribute to a decreased brightness of this line, such as collisional de-excitation in dense environments \cite[see e.g.][]{Taylor_2024}.}, their adopted strategy of searching for Pop~III-dominated galaxy candidates is probably conservative.
-In fact, Pop~III stars may survive even in/around Pop~II-dominated galaxies \citep{Venditti_2023}, so that performing a similar search in a spatially resolved way may hold the potential for increased discoveries.
+As a final remark, we note that the adopted strategy of \citet{Fujimoto_2025} of searching for Pop~III-dominated galaxy candidates is probably conservative.
+In fact, Pop~III stars may survive even in/around Pop~II-dominated galaxies \citep{Venditti_2023}, so that performing a similar search in a spatially resolved way may hold the potential for increased discoveries, enhancing our ability to discriminate between pure Pop~III systems and potential Pop~II contaminants.